Technology To Clean And Reuse PPE Is Being Deployed To Hotspot Hospitals

 Battelle's system was designed to be modular so it can be easily shipped and scaled up — the more units in one area, the more rapidly they will be able to clean mass amounts of PPE and return them to where they're needed.

-Sunday night, the federal Food and Drug Administration gave Battelle full approval to ramp up their systems to full capacity and send devices to parts of the country hardest-hit by the coronavirus outbreak.
+Sunday night, the Food and Drug Administration gave Battelle full approval to ramp up their systems to full capacity and send devices to the parts of the country hardest hit by the coronavirus outbreak.

 One system is in route to New York City.
 Others are destined for Seattle, Chicago and Washington, D.C., to start.

-The approval comes after urging from both Gov. Mike Dewine and President Donald Trump.
+The approval comes after urging from both Gov. Mike DeWine and President Trump.

 Temporary obstacles